mehulagg/gitlab/doc/ci/docker/using_docker_images.md

   at least version **1.8** if you want to use private registries.
 - Available for [Kubernetes executor](https://docs.gitlab.com/runner/executors/kubernetes.html)
   in GitLab Runner 13.1 and later.
 - [Credentials Store](#using-credentials-store) and [Credential Helpers](#using-credential-helpers) require binaries to be added to the GitLab Runner's `$PATH`, and require access to do so.
-Therefore, these features are not available on shared runners or any other runner where the user does not have access to the environment where the runner is installed.
+Therefore, these features are not available on shared runners, or any other runner where the user does not have access to the environment where the runner is installed.

 ### Using statically-defined credentials